 My childhood Tammy and Pepper are the original straight legged versions but there were different versions of them too.
 “Posin'” Tammy and Pepper had bendable limbs.
 “New Pepper” had a slimmer body and longer arms and “Grown Up Tammy ” and her friend Misty are older looking dolls.

 Friends and Family

 Here are a few other Tammy Family members and their friends.
-I have Tammy’s Mom and Dad but so far I don’t have her brothers Ted, and Posin’ Pete or boyfriend Bud.
+I have Tammy’s Mom and Dad and Posin’ Pete but so far I don’t have her brother Ted, or boyfriend Bud.
 I do have Misty and Pepper’s little friend Dodi but not Posin’ Salty.
 Ideal may have been running out of ideas by this time as Bud who is quite hard to find apparently looks very like Ted but with darker hair and eyebrows while Posin’ Salty is more or less a rerun of Posin’ Pete.
 All these dolls were only available for a short time.
 Misty is easier to find and came in standard and “Posin'” bodies.

 My Tammy Family Dolls